 Policies Created

 Likewise the corporate officer may be liable for policies that he is responsible for creating and implementing.
 Camacho v.
 Plumley, 620 A.2d 242 (D.C.
 App.
 1993).
-Therefore there must be some act or omission by the officer which leads to the reasonable inference that he had a share in the wrongful act of the entity.
+There must be some act or omission by the officer which leads to the reasonable inference that he had a share in the wrongful act of the entity.
 Vuitch v.
 Furr, 482 Atlantic 2nd 811, 820 (D.C.
 App.
 1984)

 In the criminal sphere there are a number of instances of where corporate officers may be criminally liable for violations of certain federal statutes.
 United States v.
 Park, 421 U.S. 658 (1975); U.S. v.
 Dotterweich, 320 U.S. 277 (1943)